shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 On the GD-77S, which does not have a keypad, holding **Blue** (**SK2**) **AND Orange** resets **any** custom boot melody.

+If voice prompts are loaded into the radio, the Sound Options -> Prompt: setting will be set to Voice.
+If voice prompts are not loaded the Prompt: will be set to Beep.

 <div style="page-break-after: always; break-after: page;"></div>